TRON-US/docker-tron-quickstart/README.md

 If you need to expose different ports, you can set them running the container.
 For example:
 ```
-docker run -it -p 3000:8090 -p 3001:8091 -p 3002:8092 --rm sullof/trondev
+docker run -it \
+  -p 3000:8090 \
+  -p 4001:8091 \
+  -p 5001:8092 \
+  --rm \
+  --name tron \
+  sullof/tron-quickstart
 ```

-To verify that the docker is running correctly, execute
+To verify that the image is running correctly, execute
 ```
-docker exec -it trondev0 ps aux
+docker exec -it tron ps aux
 ```
 You should see something like this:
 ```